 Clinical research involves the investigation of a drug, device, or procedure on a specific population to evaluate the effects on health outcomes.
 Investigators are encouraged to become involved in interventional radiology studies.

 One role of this division is the coordination of research consensus panels (RCP), which gather subject matter experts to select the most critical research priority for further development and funding.
 If you are interested in becoming involved, please contact Eleanore Moye.

 Registries are used to collect standardized data on a specific population defined by a particular disease, condition, or procedure.
 They are valuable in comparing patient data across institutions to improve quality and patient safety.
 Registry endeavors are encouraged for the purposes of advancing scientific knowledge and developing innovative interventional radiology therapies that lead to improved patient care.
 If you are interested in learning more about registries, please visit the Clinical Registries page.

-Sharon Kwan, MD, from the University of Washington will be leading the RCP on Patient Reported Outcomes in April 2017.
+Sharon W. Kwan, MD, FSIR, from the University of Washington led the RCP on Patient Reported Outcomes in April 2017.